 Just off the casino floor, Noodles at Bellagio Las Vegas is your shot at a convenient and casual restaurant among the fancy restaurants of this luxury property.
-Asian specialties from the noodle world are featured on this menu that contains plenty of regional noodles dished from Thailand, Japan, China and Vietnam.
-The restaurant delvers authentic flavors and a wide brush stroke of options for those seeking out varied cultural cravings.
+Asian specialties from the noodle world are featured on this menu that contains plenty of regional dishes from Thailand, Japan, China, and Vietnam.
+The restaurant delivers authentic flavors and a wide brush stroke of options for those seeking out varied cultural cravings.

-A place for noodles, sound good?
-Actually, they have dim sum, Japanese favorites, little Thai and a bit of Vietnam to spruce up the menu.
+Noodles restaurant doesn't only serve noodles.
+They have dim sum, Japanese favorites, a mix of Thai, and a bit of Vietnam to spruce up the menu.
 The dining room is comfortable and casual.
-If you are staying at the Bellagio this is the place where you go when you don't feel like dressing up.
-While this is not a fancy spot it is a great option for either lunch or dinner and because it is in Bellagio Las Vegas it is no slouch.
+If you are staying at the Bellagio this is the place where you want to go when you don't feel like dressing up.
+While this is not a fancy spot it is a great option for either lunch or dinner and because it is at Bellagio Las Vegas it is no slouch.
 You are getting high quality and a comfortable setting.

 - Mongolian Style Beef with enough spice to heighten your senses but not so much as to have you limit your intake.

-- Penang Fried Flat Noodles taste like that have been seared in is a sweet sauce that delivers a little savory love sprinkled with some salty surprises.
+- The Penang Fried Flat Noodles taste like they have been seared in a sweet sauce that delivers a little savory love sprinkled with some salty surprises.
 When combined with the pork it hits all the marks for a complete noodle dish.
 Frankly, one bowl of these noodles is all you need for a perfect lunch.
 Don't share.
 Be greedy.

 - If you are Pho fan you'll want to savor a bowl.
 The broth is rich with the deep flavor that should be chicken stock but tastes a bit more like a combination of a crab boil or a shrimp bowl.
-Delicious, hearty yet light.
+Delicious and hearty yet light.